-To get the most out of the experience and connect with what makes this place special, you need to match the speed of the locals.
-Mosey, listen, let yourself relax … get in touch with the part of you that remembers we’re all connected and better for it.
+To get the most out of the dog friendly Far West Texas experience and connect with what makes this place special, you need to match the speed of the locals.
+Mosey, listen, and let yourself relax.
+Get in touch with the part of you that remembers that we’re all connected … and are better for it.

 Past the public radio station and the book store where the yoga classes are held, you’ll see a large pavilion next to the rail road tracks.
 That’s where the Food Shark sets up shop and serves some of the best Mediterranean food you’ll find anywhere.
-The community tables, shaded from the hot Texas sun, provide yet another opportunity to connect with your fellow man … or dog.
+The community tables, shaded from the hot Texas sun, provide another opportunity to connect with your fellow man … or dog.

 If you’re feeling like pizza for dinner and would like to avoid an hour or more wait, stop by the Pizza Foundation in the afternoon and order your pizza in advance.
 The outdoor seating area is dog friendly and the pizza and salads won’t disappoint.